Generative-Engine-Marketing/GEM-Bench/GemBench/solutions/README.md

 )
 ```

-## 💬 ChatBot Framework
+## 💬 AdChat Framework

-ChatBot provides a comparative framework for analyzing different ad injection strategies in conversational AI systems.
+AdChat provides a comparative framework for analyzing different ad injection strategies in conversational AI systems.
 This serves as a competitor baseline in the AdvBench evaluation suite.

 ### Key Components